 Opendoor's mission is to save home sellers time and frustration by centralizing the home selling process.
 It describes itself as a “full-service real estate company where you can buy, sell, and trade in a home.”

 When you sell to Opendoor, you don't have to hire a real estate agent, post a property listing, pay for professional photos, negotiate with buyers, or hire a real estate attorney.
-The idea is that the expenses and hassle you avoid more than compensate for the ones you don't (and the fees you're charged).

 The company also integrates additional services including repairs, financing, titling, and insurance to streamline the process further for you, the seller — and, of course, boost its own margins on the sale.